SergioGordillo/SergioGordillo/README.md

 ### 👨🏽‍💻 Professional Experience

+I am working currently as a Frontend Developer at Profile, working in a project of the insurance area, using Angular with a library of components of the client.

-Since January 2021 I am working as a Junior Software Engineer at Capgemini.
+Since January 2021 to August 2021 I worked as a Junior Software Engineer at Capgemini.
 Technologies I am working with: React, Angular, Node.js, Express.js, Nest.js, Nest.js Testing, Devon4Node, JavaScript, TypeScript, Jest, Enzyme, React Testing Library, SASS, SCSS, HTML, CSS, Material UI, Jenkins, Git.
 Occasional support in "old" Backend with other technologies such as Java EE, H2, SQL.
 Working language: English and French.
 Agile work methodologies in web development.